Master of Science in Nursing

 Master of Science in Nursing/Master of Business Administration (MSN/MBA)

 The WVU School of Nursing and The John Chambers College of Business and Economics at West Virginia University have created the first off-campus dual master's degree program to give you the skills and knowledge to serve as a nurse leader.
 The MSN/MBA program is designed for registered nurses seeking career opportunities in administrative and executive level positions in the healthcare industry.
 Students take courses from both the MSN and MBA program concurrently (totaling 57 credit hours), allowing assimilation of advanced business management concepts into the nursing administration role.

 The Post-MSN certificate program is offered to professional nurses who have previously earned a master's degree or higher in nursing and who are interested in obtaining national certification in advanced practice nursing.
-The two functional areas include family and pediatric nurse practitioner.
+The focus areas are Family Nurse Practitioner (FNP), Pediatric Nurse Practitioner (PNP), Adult-Gerontology Acute Care Nurse Practitioner (AGACNP), Psychiatric Mental Health Nurse Practitioner (PMHNP) and Nurse Executive Leadership (NEL).

 Doctor of Nursing Practice

-The Doctor of Nursing Practice program prepares advanced practice nurses to practice at the highest level of professional nursing and to advance the application of nursing knowledge for the purpose of improving health care for diverse populations.
-This post-graduate program can be completed in as few as 32 credit hours.
-Enrollment in nursing courses is based upon readiness, availability of space, and an adequate cohort of students.
+The WVU School of Nursing Doctor of Nursing Practice (DNP) program prepares nurses to practice at the highest level of professional nursing.
+Graduates of the DNP program advance the application of nursing knowledge through the translation and implementation of evidence for practice to improve health outcomes for diverse populations.
+This expert level practice builds on past advanced practice education, experience, and certification.
+The DNP program can be completed in as few as 32 credit hours.

 DNP Nurse Anesthetist